-1. Extended timescales (i.e. 2021 or 2027) for water bodies where technical, environmental or recovery constraints, such as the time required to implement measures or the time required for a water body to recover from an impact, will not allow achievement of objectives by 2015.

-Between publication of the draft plan and the final plan, a detailed assessment was made of the expected timescales for recovery of waters following implementation of measures.
+- 1. Extended timescales (i.e. 2021 or 2027) for water bodies where technical, environmental or recovery constraints, such as the time required to implement measures or the time required for a water body to recover from an impact, will not allow achievement of objectives by 2015. - Between publication of the draft plan and the final plan, a detailed assessment was made of the expected timescales for recovery of waters following implementation of measures.
 This assessment indicated that longer recovery timescales are required for a larger number of water bodies than was anticipated in the draft plan.
-In the draft South Eastern RBD plan, 94% of rivers and canals, 92% of lakes and reservoirs, 100% of estuaries, 44% of coastal waters and 99% of groundwaters were expected to achieve good status by 2015.
-It is now expected that the good status will be achieved by 2015 in 60% of rivers and canals, 100% of lakes and reservoirs, 76% of estuaries, 44% of coastal waters and 98% of groundwaters.

-- Alternative objectives (i.e. good ecological potential) for artificial and heavily modified water bodies which allows the important functions of these water bodies, such as navigation, water storage and flood defence, to be retained while ensuring that ecology is protected and improved as far as possible. - 3.
+In the draft WRBD plan, 92% of rivers and canals, 100% of lakes and reservoirs, 100% of estuaries, 100% of coastal waters and 100% of groundwaters were expected to achieve good status by 2015.
+It is now expected that good status will be achieved by 2015 in 74% of rivers and canals, 95% of lakes and reservoirs, 35% of estuaries, 63% of coastal waters and 68% of groundwaters.
+It should be noted that the need for longer recovery timescales is not the only reason for the application of an extended timescale to some estuaries and coastal waters.
+In some cases the extended deadlines have been assigned as no information is available to assign status at this time. - Alternative objectives (i.e. good ecological potential) for artificial and heavily modified water bodies which allows the important functions of these water bodies, such as navigation, water storage and flood defence, to be retained while ensuring that ecology is protected and improved as far as possible. - 3.
 Alternative objectives where certain developments, such as flood alleviation schemes and road developments, will not allow achievement of default objectives but which are of overriding public interest and/or contribute overriding benefits to human health and safety.